pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 $$ log T_{i} = \mu + \alpha_{i}x_{i} + \alpha_{2}x_{2} ... \alpha_{p}x_{p} + \sigma\epsilon_{i} $$

-where we have $S_{0} = P(exp(\mu + \sigma\epsilon_{i}) \geq t)$.
+where we have the baseline survival function $S_{0} = P(exp(\mu + \sigma\epsilon_{i}) \geq t)$ modified by additional covariates.
 The details are largely important for the estimation strategies, but they show how the impact of risk can be decomposed here just as in the CoxPH model.
 The effects of the covariates are additive on the log-scale towards the acceleration factor induced by the individual's risk profile.

 Below we'll estimate two AFT models: the weibull model and the Log-Logistic model.
 Ultimately we're just fitting a censored parametric distribution but we've allowed that that one of the parameters of each distribution is specified as a linear function of the explainatory variables.
 So the log likelihood term is just: